marina601/discover-malta/README.md

     - `class="btn-dropdown"`

-- Has been added to buttons to give a sence of security, once the user is proceeding to checkout page and also when viewing user profile pages.
+- Has been added to buttons to give a sense of security, once the user is proceeding to the checkout page and also when viewing user profile pages.

 - Hover effect remained the same for all the buttons.

-- Only if the user is updating somethins like a trip or a review the colour of the button is green
+- Only if the user is updating something like a trip or a review the colour of the button is green
-- Only when the user is deleting somethins the colour of the button is red
+- Only when the user is deleting something the colour of the button is red

 #### Logo

-- When the user hover over the logo 'Discover' changes colour to blue.
+- When the user hovers over the logo 'Discover' changes colour to blue.

 #### Links Hover effect

-- To keep the style consistant throught the site, I have added the same hover effect to footer and navbar links:
+- To keep the style consistent throughout the site, I have added the same hover effect to the footer and navbar links:

      -` background-color: rgba(97, 95, 95, 0.6);
         border-radius: 5%;